 - 2 cups of pineapple, cut into cubes

-- Mix the World Harlbors Lemon Pepper and Garlic Sauce, olive oil, half a cup of water, 1 tablespoon of salt and 1 tablespoons of freshly-ground pepper.
+- Mix the World Harlbors Lemon Pepper and Garlic Sauce, olive oil, water, salt and pepper.
 Shake well.

 - Place the chicken legs in a zippy back and add the sauce mix, moving around until the meat is coated with the sauce.